-- Main sights: Sheikh Zayed Mosque, Louvre Abu Dhabi, Ferrari World Park, Yas Island
+- Top visits: Sheikh Zayed Mosque, Louvre Abu Dhabi, Ferrari World Park, Yas Island

-Another of the great attractions of both cities are the souks.
+Another major attraction of both cities are the souks.
 On the one hand, Gold Souk, translated as Gold Souk, is a roofed market with more than 300 stores that mainly sell gold jewelry and is one of the most popular markets in Dubai.
 It is located in the Deira neighborhood, one of the most popular and oldest in the city.
 Next to it is the Spice Souk and the Cloth Souk.

-Meanwhile, in Abu Dhabi highlights Camel Souk for being the only one of its kind that remains in the country or Carpet Souk where you can find the most famous and best carpets in the Middle East.
-Likewise, The Central Souk-Sharjah has more than 600 stores selling all kinds of products, from jewelry, carpets, collectors' items...
+Meanwhile, in Abu Dhabi highlights Camel Souk, for being the only one of its kind that remains in the country, and Carpet Souk, where you can find the most famous and best carpets in the Middle East.
+Likewise, The Central Souk-Sharjah has more than 600 stores of all kinds of products, from jewelry, carpets, collectors' items...

 - The Gold Souk